microsoft/pai/manual/cluster-admin/installation-guide.md

 /bin/bash requirement.sh -m /path/to/master.csv -w /path/tp/worker.csv -c /path/to/config
 ```

 Since all worker machines should have GPU driver installed, you might wonder which version of GPU driver you should install.
-To resolve this question, please check out the [NVIDIA site](https://www.nvidia.com/Download/index.aspx) to verify the newest driver version of your GPU card.
-Then, check out [this table](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#binary-compatibility__table-toolkit-driver) to see the CUDA requirement of driver version.
-Some docker images with new CUDA version cannot be used on machine with old driver.
-As for now, we recommend to install the NVIDIA driver 418 as it supports CUDA 9.0 \~ CUDA 10.1, which is used by most deep learning frameworks.
+Please refer to [FAQs](./installation-faqs-and-troubleshooting.md#installation-faqs) for this question.

 ### Start Installation

-On the dev box machine, use the following command to clone the OpenPAI repo if you have not done it yet:
+On the dev box machine, use the following commands to clone the OpenPAI repo if you have not done it yet:

 ```bash
 git clone https://github.com/microsoft/pai.git